 Experimental Design

-Glycine max seeds were planted in 64 6-liter pots (NS-600, Nursery Supplies, Orange, CA, USA) containing unfertilized potting mix (Sungro Sunshine Mix #2, Agawam, MA, USA).
-Pots and potting mix were steam sterilized at 95C for 4 hours to eliminate any bacterial or fungal growth.
-Thirty-two randomly selected pots were planted with seeds inoculated with Bradyrhizobium japonicum (Verdesian N-Dure™ Soybean, Cary, NC, USA) following a brief surface sterilization in XX% sodium hypochlorite for XX minutes followed three washes in deionized water.
+Glycine max seeds were planted in 64, 6-liter pots (NS-600, Nursery Supplies, Orange, CA, USA) containing unfertilized potting mix (Sungro Sunshine Mix #2, Agawam, MA, USA).
+Pots and potting mix were steam sterilized at 95C for three hours to eliminate any bacterial or fungal growth.
+Thirty-two randomly selected pots were planted with seeds inoculated with Bradyrhizobium japonicum (Verdesian N-Dure™ Soybean, Cary, NC, USA) following a brief surface sterilization in 20,000 ppm sodium hypochlorite for 5 minutes followed by three washes in ultrapure water (Montville & Schaffner, 2004; Scouten & Beuchat, 2002).
 The remaining 32 pots were planted with seeds that did not receive any inoculation treatment.
-Uninoculated seeds were also surface sterilized in XX% sodium hypochlorite for XX minutes followed by three ultrapure water washes to ensure that the only difference between seed treatments was the inoculation treatment.
+Uninoculated seeds were also surface sterilized in 20,000 ppm sodium hypochlorite for 5 minutes followed by three ultrapure water washes to ensure that the only difference between seed treatments was the inoculation treatment.